Minnator/Minnators-Modforge/README.md

 - Lexing, parsing, interpretation capabilities for the pdx modding language
 - Update the map to use shaders
 - allow creating gif from the map with animated province color changes when going through the history
-- Add a way to create custom map modes
+- Custom Map Mode creation
-- Ideas creation via drag and drop
+- Ideas creation
-- Province Creation and editing (editing of provinces.bmp)
+- Province Creation and editing (editing of `provinces.bmp`)
-- Filessyncing (Reload files while the program is running)
+- File syncing (Reload files while the program is running)
-- Visual editing for positions.txt, straits, great projects, channels, tradenodes...
+- Visual editing for `positions.txt`, straits, great projects, channels, tradenodes...
 - Mission tree creator (Drag and drop, AI?)

 ## How to install and run the Modforge